swanderz/dbt-azuredw/README.md

-# dbt-mssql
+# dbt-azuredw

-dbt-mssql is a custom adapter for [dbt](https://github.com/fishtown-analytics/dbt) that adds support for Microsoft SQL Server versions 2008 R2 and later. pyodbc is used as the connection driver as that is what is [suggested by Microsoft](https://docs.microsoft.com/en-us/sql/connect/python/python-driver-for-sql-server).
+dbt-azuredw is a custom adapter for [dbt](https://github.com/fishtown-analytics/dbt) that adds support for Azure SQL Data Warehouse.. pyodbc is used as the connection driver as that is what is [suggested by Microsoft](https://docs.microsoft.com/en-us/sql/connect/python/python-driver-for-sql-server).
 The adapter supports both windows auth, and specified user accounts.

-dbt-mssql is currently in a beta release.
-It is passing all of the [dbt integration tests](https://github.com/fishtown-analytics/dbt-integration-tests/) on SQL Server 2008 R2.
-Considering Microsoft's legendary backwards compatibility, it should work on newer versions, but that testing will come in the near future.
+dbt-azuredw is currently in a beta release.

-## Connecting to SQL Server
+## Connecting to Azure SQL Data Warehouse

 Your user profile (located in `~/.dbt/profile`) will need an appropriate entry for your package.